MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/driver-release-cadence.md

     If there are known issues for feature update and driver compatibility, you can request a *feature update offer block mitigation* while a compatible driver update is being validated and posted to WU.

-1. **Certain US Holidays**: Drivers needing Microsoft approval aren't released on certain US Holidays and long weekends
+1. **Certain US holidays**: Drivers needing *Microsoft approval* aren't released on certain US Holidays and long weekends

     | US Holidays | 2025 | 2024 |
     |--|--|--|